dhiltonp/pop/docs/source/book/problem.rst

 Testing Slows Down Development
 ------------------------------

 Code needs to be tested and verified.
-This become even more critical in distributed development teams and Open Source projects, as the reliability of the contributors code and willingness to maintain that code falls under question.
+This becomes even more critical in distributed development teams and Open Source projects, as the reliability of the contributors' code and willingness to maintain that code falls under question.

 Testing becomes more and more onerous as codebases become rapidly larger.
 Code bases